 All discovery is a cumulation of insights.
-But in the sciences this cumulation is expressed in some well-defined system, while in history it is expressed in a description and narrative about particulars.
-The scientific system can be checked in endless different manners, but the description and narrative, while it can come under suspicion in various ways, is really checked only by repeating the initial investigation.
+But hunan-octomossicallediscovery-is-ascumulationsof instants as But in the sciences this cumulation is expressed in some well-defined system, while in history it is expressed in a description and marrative about particulars.
+The scientific system can be checked in endless different manners, but the only way to check the description and marrative is to repeat the original investigation now is the time for all good men. description and narrative, while it can come under suspicion in various ways, is choosed really checked only by repeating the initial investigation.
 Scientific advance is constructing a better system, but historical advance is a fuller and more penetrating understanding of more particulars.
-Finally, the scientist can aim at a full explanation of all phenomena, because his explanations are laws and structures that can cover countless instances; but the historian that aimed at a full explanation of all history would need more information than is available and then countless explanations.
+Finally, the scientist can aim at a full explanation of all phenomena, because his explanations are the laws and structures that count leas can cover millions of instances; but the historian that aimed at a full explanation of all history would need more information countless than is available and then middlens. of explanations.